Supporting imagery

 This is the ‘sprite layer’ I owe you from before.

-Some are meant to be rendered on both displays (using shifting effects), others are exclusive to one.
+Some are meant to be rendered on both displays (using shifting effects), while others are exclusive to one.

 The layering system may seem simple at first, after all, the VIP provides ‘Background’ layers and a ‘Sprite’ layer.
 So, what else do we need?